 2. Increased medical expenditures

-Medical expenses rise as we age.
-While we can often manage the first decades of life with limited medical expense, later life may be inundated with trips to the hospital, dental clinic, rehab center and the like.
-It we are married, we pass these expenses on to our significant other.
-If we face a catastrophic illness, or worse, death, we pass the hefty expense on to those remain.
+When we are married, we pass these expenses on to our significant other.
+If we face a catastrophic illness, or worse, death, we pass the hefty expense on to those remaining.
 Is this the kind of legacy we want to offer those we love the most?

 3. Partner’s resources can get diverted towards their dependents

 Adult dependents often seek financial support from their parents when the financial ship is listing.
 When we marry an older adult with adult children, his/her children become ours too.

 If we disagree with the financial approach our loved takes with their adult children; we are positioning all parties for significant conflict.
 Is it worth it?
 It’s up to you.

 Eventually, most of us will need medical care that far exceeds our capacity.
 When we are unable to care for ourselves, assisted, living/nursing homes may be in the cards for us.